Evictions

 Eviction Notice Process

-• Law enforcement may get involved if the tenant refuses to vacate the property after all steps and measures to resolve the issue have been completed.
+• Law enforcement may get involved if the tenant refuses to vacate the property after all the steps and measures to resolve the issue have been completed.

 • A landlord is not able to force a tenant to move by raising rent, decreasing services, or start eviction because of incomplete repairs to the home or complaining to a governmental agency about repairs.